trislee/adam-blog/_posts/2019-09-07-fascist-forge-reactions.markdown

 3. Format data into a structure HoloViews can understand
 4. Initialize Graph using HoloViews, save html file using Bokeh backend.

-Here's the code I used for step 3, in which ``edf`` and ``ndf`` are DataFrames containing edge and node data respectively, and ``'log degree'`` is a column in the node DataFrame containing the base-10 log of the sum of likes given and likes received:
+Here's the code I used for step 3, in which ``edf`` and ``ndf`` are DataFrames containing edge and node data respectively, and ``'log degree'`` is a column in the node DataFrame containing the base-10 logarithm of the sum of likes given and likes received:

 {% highlight python %}
 import holoviews as hv